The 5 Biggest ERP Implementation Pitfalls

 Throughout our years of experience, we have seen many implementations fail.
 This typically happens because companies don’t know what they are implementing, they picked the wrong application, they don’t have the right implementation partner, they didn’t staff the project appropriately, or they come across issues with data migration, integrations, and customizations.
 By being aware of and possibly avoiding these common mistakes, hopefully your implementation can be a success.

-Download Our Free Data Migration Guide
+Download Our Free Implementation Guide

 Juliette Welch: Good afternoon, everyone.
 Thank you for joining us for today's call: How ERP Implementations Fail.